Running a small business is no easy task. It takes a lot of dedication to succeed.

 For example, many retailers have had to shift to online sales in order to stay afloat.
 This has been a major challenge for businesses that were not prepared for it.
 On the other hand, this turned online retail into the most dynamically growing industry for small businesses.

 10. Over 15% of all small businesses operate in retail and online sales

 Retail is the most popular type of small business in the US.
 In recent years, online retail in particular has grown dramatically.
 This is connected to the emergence of popular ecommerce solutions such as Shopify or BigCommerce.
-They made it easier for businesses to set up an online presence and automate customer service and sales with CRM software (such as Tidio or Salesforce).
+They made it easier for businesses to set up an online presence and automate customer service and sales with CRM software.
+According to online shopping statistics, ecommerce sales are going to double before the end of the decade (such as Tidio or Salesforce).